-as clumping of spare mussel buoys) are adopted by operators.
+no exception) are often littered with mussel buoys and countless bits of rope and other marine farm related rubbish.
+Further, the problem seems to be getting worse as poor management practices (such as clumping of spare mussel buoys) are adopted by operators.
 Then there is the serious issue of the adverse effects of fine filament plastics released by the proposed activity polluting the marine ecosystem.

-- 4.3 By way of example we note that the ingestion of marine litter, particularly plastics (petroleum derived), is all too common among seabirds and can cause death by dehydration, blockage of the digestive tract, or toxins released in the intestines2. - 4.4 In passing we also note the very high use of fossil fuels in these operations both directly and in directly.
-For example in relation to diesel fuel use as well as in the production of mussel buoys, plastic based lines and as noted above the discharge of plastic from the activity (both fine and gross). - 4.5 We submit it is unfortunate that the MDC, to date, has largely ignored these significant adverse effects in terms of compliance actions or proactive monitoring.
+4.3 By way of example we note that the ingestion of marine litter, particularly plastics (petroleum derived), is all too common among seabirds and can cause death by dehydration, blockage of the digestive tract, or toxins released in the intestines.

+4.4 In passing we also note the very high use of fossil fuels in these operations both directly and in directly.
+For example in relation to diesel fuel use as well as in the production of mussel buoys, plastic based lines and as noted above the discharge of plastic from the activity (both fine and gross).

+4.5 We submit it is unfortunate that the MDC, to date, has largely ignored these significant adverse effects in terms of compliance actions or proactive monitoring.
 We look forward to MDC (and hopefully the applicant) positively actively addressing this matter in the course of the hearing of this application.